About the Journal Club

 SPEAKERS:

-Laura Edgar Senior Vice President, Competencies, Milestones, and Faculty Development ACGME Dr. Edgar is the Senior Vice President for ACGME.
+Laura Edgar, EdD, CAE Senior Vice President, Competencies, Milestones, and Faculty Development ACGME Dr. Edgar is the Senior Vice President for ACGME.
 She provides leadership for the oversite, development, innovation, and maintenance of domestical and international competencies, Milestones program, and faculty development.
 She serves as an ACGME ambassador to and collaborator with internal (e.g., ACGME-I, global services, education, review committees) and external (e.g., program director groups, certification boards, medical specialty groups) stakeholders to advance the implementation of competencies, Milestones, faculty development, and other ACGME strategic initiatives.

 Prior to working at ACGME, Dr. Edgar worked in the clinical laboratory for 10 years and then directed several domestic and international certification, accreditation, and scientific organizations.
 Dr. Edgar earned her doctorate in education, focusing on organizational leadership, after obtaining a Bachelor's degree in medical laboratory sciences, and a Master's degree in business administration.